-These courses offer an opportunity for students to apply what they have learned throughout the program to a practical project or to a master's thesis.
+These courses offer an opportunity for students to apply what they have learned throughout the program through a practical project or a master's thesis.
 While the practical project provides for application of knowledge acquired throughout the program and would be represent work that could demonstrate career-readiness to potential employers, the thesis would generally serve to demonstrate a student's research potential and could be used to demonstrate readiness for doctoral work.
-Regardless of the option, students will demonstrate basic research knowledge and abilities, which would be used toward completion of either the project or thesis.
+Students will demonstrate basic research knowledge and abilities, which will be used toward completion of either the project or thesis.

-Code Course Title Microcredentials Prerequisite Credits
+Code Prerequisite Credits

 COMP 505 Research Methods N/A None 3

 Choose One of the Following

 COMP 680 Network and Cybersecurity Capstone Project N/A COMP 505 3

 COMP 698 Master Thesis N/A COMP 505 3

-Master Thesis
+later a later and a lift a s